Perth, Western Australia is a beautiful city, more like a big country town than a capital city.

 It is believed that David Birnie was working in Bunbury (near Collie) at the time of Lisa’s disappearance although David Birnie denied any involvement.

 4. Cheryl Renwick, 33

 Cheryl went missing some time between Sunday, May 25th and Monday, May 26th 1986.
 Her car was found at Perth Airport, speculating that she had gone on a secret holiday without telling her family.
 Police checks revealed Cheryl had not left on a flight and none of her clothing was missing from her South Perth unit.
 Friends and family suspect Cheryl Renwick may have been a victim of David and Catherine Birnie.

 5. Lisa Jane Brown, 19

-Lisa Brown was slim 19 year old with sandy blonde hair.
+Lisa Brown was slim, 19 years old, with sandy blonde hair.
 Lisa has been missing since November 1998.
 She was last seen on the 10th November 1998 in Palmerston Street, Perth.
 Lisa was working as a prostitute at the time and was last seen with two men.
 She has not been seen since.
 Lisa had two young children and a partner, she has not touched her bank account since.

-It is unfortunate that in the past, prostitutes weren’t considered ‘newsworthy’ when they went missing.
-Her family and friends are hoping that maybe the Claremont Serial Murder case may shed light on what happened to young Mum, Lisa.
+Unfortunately, prostitutes weren’t considered ‘newsworthy’ when they went miss in the pasting.
+Her family and friends hope that maybe the Claremont Serial Murder case may shed light on what happened to young Mum, Lisa.